 prevent unsafe proxy deployments and upgrades.

-Consider using access control in a given contract's initializer, and limiting the number of times an initializer
+Using access control for a given contract's initializer, and limiting the number of times an initializer

-can be called on or after deployment, to enhance safety and transparency for the protocol itself and its users.
+can be called on or after deployment, can enhance safety and transparency for the protocol itself and its users.

 future initializer calls after deployment, preventing later attacks or accidents.